Travis Mills (soldier): Post-military career

 Mills has written a New York Times bestselling memoir titled Tough As They Come.
-A documentary film, Travis: A Soldier's Story, is now available online.
+He was also the subject of a documentary film, Travis: A Soldier's Story..
 He is the founder and President of the Travis Mills Foundation.
 The foundation raised $2.75 million in donations to rehabilitate Elizabeth Arden's Maine Chance Lodge, turning it into a fully accessible, free retreat for post 9/11 recalibrated veterans and their families.
-In the summer of 2017, the Veterans Retreat hosted over 56 combat injured veterans.
+In the summer of 2017, the Veterans Retreat hosted over 56 combat-injured veterans.
 Travis also was featured in a 2022 documentary on HBO Max, titled "Hi I'm Travis Mills".
 In November of 2023, Travis published his second book titled Bounce Back, 12 Warrior Principles to Reclaim & Recalibrate Your Life.
 Travis is also a public speaker, traveling around the country speaking on behalf of his business, Travis Mills Group.

 Personal life

 Mills currently resides in Maine with his wife Kelsey, his daughter Chloe, and his son Dax.